MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-bot-search.md

 > [!div class="mx-imgBorder"]
 > ![List of open opportunities](media/teams-bot-list-opportunities.png "List of open opportunities")

-Here are more things you can do with the bot feature.

 ## Search
+You also can search with the bot feature.
 Enter text like "contoso" in the search field to find related records.

 > [!div class="mx-imgBorder"]
 > ![Type contoso](media/teams-bot-search-contoso.png "Type contoso")